-A patient must have two or more chronic conditions that place the patient at significant risk of death, acute exacerbation/decompensation, or functional decline.
+A patient must have two or more chronic conditions that place him or her at significant risk of death, acute exacerbation/decompensation, or functional decline.
 Such conditions are, but not limited to: Alzheimer’s disease and related dementia, asthma, cancer, depression, diabetes, ischemic heart disease, and osteoporosis.

 What service must a practice furnish prior to providing or billing for CCM?